ryanongwx/tp/docs/team/clin-lyx.md

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added the ability to view patient's medical records.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: allows the user to view medical records of different patient.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
+  * Justification: This feature improves the product significantly because a user can visualize the records.
-  * Highlights: This enhancement affects existing commands and commands to be added in the future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
+  * Highlights: This enhancement affects existing ui layout.
+The implementation was challenging as it required changes to existing commands, creation of new classes, formatting of the ui of medical record card and reformatting the overall ui layout.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.